bartolone/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

 > >
-* 'ls -d' lists only the subdirectories of the current directory
+* `ls -d` lists only the subdirectories of the current directory
-* 'ls -R' displays the contents of the current directory, plus all subdirectories
+* `ls -R` displays the contents of the current directory, plus all subdirectories
-* 'ls -1' displays the contents of the current directory on one line per item
+* `ls -1` displays the contents of the current directory on one line per item
-* 'ls -o' is like 'ls -l' but doesn't display the group name
+* `ls -o` is like 'ls -l' but doesn't display the group name
-* 'ls -m' displays the file and directory names in a comma-separated list
+* `ls -m` displays the file and directory names in a comma-separated list

 ---